codama-idl/codama/packages/nodes/docs/RootNode.md

 ### `rootNode(program, additionalPrograms?)`

 Helper function that creates a `RootNode` object from a `ProgramNode` and an optional array of additional `ProgramNodes`.
-Note that the `standard` is automatically set to `"kinobi"` and the `version` is set to the Kinobi version installed.
+Note that the `standard` is automatically set to `"codama"` and the `version` is set to the Kinobi version installed.

 ```ts
 const node = rootNode(programNode({ ... }));